sujit-rai/tutorial-vae.github.io/index.md

 These are machine learning models under unsupervised learning that come with a goal to learn good representations by trying to reconstruct the input itself.
 Main problem of autoencoders is not let it learn a identity function which is alleviated by regularized autoencoders(eg Sparse Autoencoders).
 Sparse Autoencoders come with a motive of getting sparse representations in latent space which essentially means that only few neurons are active for a particular data point.
 This sparse constraint in latent space forces the model to learn more good representations.
 In regularized autoencoders, we actually misuse the meaning of regularization.
 By definition regularization is our prior belief on distribution of model’s parameters where as in regularized autoencoders the regularization is a prior assumed on latent space which is **not on parameters rather on data.**

+## Generative Models

+These type of machine learning models come with a goal to learn the true data distribution.
+Intuitive motivation is that if a model is able to generate plausible samples close to train data distribution then it must have learnt very well representations too.
+These are useful where data collection is hard or next to impossible, henceforth we could use generative models to generate samples in order to augment in existing dataset.

+## Intuition behind VAE

+Before jumping to VAE, we would like to first connect the autoencoders with probabilistic graphical models.
+We can view the encoder as approximating conditional probability distribution -- p(z|x) where z is denoting latent space random var & x is input data point.
+Similarly decoder can be viewed as approximating a conditional distribution -- q(x|z).
+So we would like to use the decoder part as generative model since it learns to map a point in latent space to a point in input space.
+For a decoder to get trained we also want encoder(only for training) as it provides a meaning full point in latent space corresponding to an input.
+But issue is that both our encoders & decoders are deterministic functions but a generative model should be stochastic (Eg : stochasticity can be seen as generating images of 3 digit but in different orientations).
+So to make our traditional Autoencoders stochastic we make use of re-parametrization trick which serves as core of VAE learning.

+## Maths behind VAE

+On observing final loss function we get two terms i.e KL term & likelihood term.
+KL term helps to restrict encoder’s learnt latent space distribution as close as possible to our prior.
+Likelihood term helps the decoder to reconstruct the images.